StackVista/stackstate-docs/setup/installation/kubernetes_install/aad_standalone.md

 #### 5. Authentication with StackState

 By default, the AAD Kubernetes Service is configured to use Kubernetes `token` authentication.
-This means that, when the AAD Kubernetes service is installed in the same cluster and namespace as StackState, no additional configuration is required.
+When the AAD Kubernetes service is installed in the same cluster and namespace as StackState, no additional configuration is required.

-If this is is not possible, there are two other options for authentication:
+If the AAD Kubernetes service is **not** installed in the same cluster and namespace as StackState, there are two other options for authentication:

 * Stackstate Api Token authentication.

     The **api-token** can be obtained from the **User Profile** page in the StackState UI.
     ```
     ...
     stackstate:
       authType: api-token
       apiToken: <stackstate api token>
     ...
     ```

 * Cookie authentication.

     This type of auth is not recommended and exists only for troubleshooting/testing purposes.
     ```
     ...
     stackstate:
       authType: cookie
       username: <username>
       password: <password>
     ...
     ```

 #### 6. Install the AAD Kubernetes service

+{% hint style="info" %}
-Run the command below, specifying the StackState namespace and the image registry password.
-Note that the AAD Kubernetes service must be installed in the same namespace as StackState to be able to use default token authentication.
+To use the default token authentication, the AAD Kubernetes service must be installed in the same namespace as StackState.
 If this is not possible, consider the [other types of authentication](#5-authentication-with-stackstate) described above.
+{% endhint %}

+To install the AAD Kubernetes service, run the command below, specifying the StackState namespace and the image registry password.

 ```text
 helm upgrade anomaly-detector stackstate/anomaly-detection \